 On new buildings, the floors shall be levels or floor and must not be mixed. i.e Levels 1,2 3.. would have the ground floor as Level 0.

-All room numbering MUST be agreed with the ESS Project Manager prior to final as built drawings or test certificates being produced and the later shall refer to the agreed room numbers/space names.
+All room numbering MUST be agreed with the Estates & FacilitiesProject Manager prior to final as built drawings or test certificates being produced and the later shall refer to the agreed room numbers/space names.
 This also applies to fire alarm addresses or the like.

 SERVICING & MAINTENANCE